artsy/artsy.github.io/_posts/2016-06-29-code-spelunking-injection.markdown

 Assuming everything went well, then a [Bonjour][bonjour] [service][bonjour_service] is created advertising the socket on the network.
 This then moves to a background thread and starts a infinite runloop checking for new connections on the [socket every 0.5 seconds][socket_runloop].

 Here is it [running][bbrowser_running] in [Bonjour Browser][bbrowser].
 So, what does this server do?
 That's handled inside `INPluginClientController`.
-I don't know why it uses a substring of your MAC address.
+It uses a MAC address so that you can have multiple non-competing services running on the same network.

 At its simplest, the server exists to send messages between running multiple applications and the injection plugin.
 We'll get back to what the server does later.